 Supposing you make it past the initial plea alive (dare you plea “Very Guilty”?), the courtroom drama unfolds one witness at a time, each offering unusual or off-topic testimony.
 Regardless of what happens, the Kangaroo will likely find a way to punish you.
 Call your own witness?
 Overruled.
 Bribe the judge between testimonies?
 Federal offense.
 Send him a love letter and an apology?
 He thinks it’s insincere.

 Of course, there’s no way to win Kangaroo Court.
-The goal is to survive as long as possible without running out of money.
-So much of the game is determined by random chance that there’s not really much point in trying to go the distance beyond pressing your luck.
-Thankfully, it’s awfully funny every time, if only for the abrupt absurdity and some of the weirder testimonies.
-(The obnoxious BZZzBZZzzzBZAAATT noise never gets old.)
+The trial is a nightmarish experience of jumping through hoops, answering to crimes you didn’t commit, and failing anyway.
+It’s awfully funny every time, if only for the abrupt absurdity and some of the weirder testimonies against you.
+(The obnoxious BZZzBZZzzzBZAAATT noise when the judge convicts you never gets old.)

 A second version of the game with color, full sound, and other bonuses was planned, but according to Dumanis, it never came to fruition.